rya-sge/access-denied/_posts/2025-04-24-gradient-descent-overview.md

 isMath: true
 ---

 Gradient descent is one of the most important algorithms in machine learning and optimization.
-It It is used in supervised learning to minimize errors (`loss function`) and improving performance.
+It is used in supervised learning to minimize errors (the `loss function`) and improve performance.

 > This article comes primarily from ChatGPT with some modifications on my part.
 I hope to make it more personal in the future